 - Wash your hands.
-Frequent hand-washing is the best way to control infection.
+Reduce your risk of infection by frequently washing your hands.
 Wash your hands thoroughly with warm, soapy water, especially before eating or preparing food.
-Carry an alcohol-based hand rub for times when water isn't available.
+Carry an alcohol-based hand sanitizer for times when water isn't available.

 - Take care with food.
 Thoroughly cook all meat and fish.
 Avoid fruits and vegetables that you can't peel, especially lettuce, and wash all produce you do use before peeling.
 To be absolutely safe, you may want to avoid raw foods entirely.

 - Avoid people who are ill.
 Because myelodysplastic syndromes can affect your immune system, try to avoid close contact with anyone who is sick, including family members and co-workers.

 - Myelodysplastic syndromes.
 Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
 Accessed Sept.
 24, 2014.

 - Myelodysplastic syndromes treatment (PDQ).
 National Cancer Institute. http://www.cancer.gov/cancertopics/pdq/treatment/myelodysplastic/Patient.
 Accessed Sept.
 24, 2014.

 - Vardiman JW, et al. The 2008 revision of the World Health Organization (WHO) classification of myeloid neoplasms and acute leukemia: Rationale and important changes.
 Blood.
 2009;114:937.